hadiasghari/pyasn/README.md

     python setup.py test

-This beta release has been tested under python version 2.6, 2.7, 3.3 and 3.4.
+This beta release has been tested under python version 2.6, 2.7, 3.3, 3.4 and 3.5.
 We appreciate contributions towards testing *pyasn*!

-Unit Tests are particularly appreciated.
+**New in v1.6:** pyasn_util_convert.py offers a '--dump-screen' option which shows the MRT/RIB archive contents and the the chosen origin-AS.

 License & Acknowledgments